demisto/content/Packs/cisco-meraki/Integrations/CiscoMerakiv2/README.md

 ### meraki-device-list

 ***
-List the devices in an network or fetch a specific with a serial number.
+List the devices in an network or fetch a specific device with a serial number.
 Input must contain 1 parameter.

 #### Base Command